FunnelKit

 Customers who purchased subscription items from your store may not remember their renewal date, which is normal.
 However, they can get frustrated when they see an automatic charge they weren’t expecting.

 So, how do you solve this problem and hit your goals?
-Easy - with subscription reminder emails!
+Easy!
+With subscription reminder emails!

 In this post, you will learn how to set up an automated subscription reminder email for your WooCommerce store.
-We will also address best practices to follow so you can keep your customers informed and your business thriving.

 What Is a WooCommerce Subscription Reminder Email?